 - Has working knowledge of the subject area. - Has a desire to improve himself/herself. - Is capable of communicating his/her knowledge to others. - Is interested in the individual as an active learner. - Has the maturity to cooperate with the teacher in setting the proper atmosphere for learning. - Has approval from the instructor for placement.

 NOTE: In general, students may only be a teacher assistant for one semester (1⁄2 credit).
-Seniors may be assistants to either High School or Middle School courses.
-Sophomores and Juniors may assist only Middle School courses.
 Credit pass/fail basis and does not count toward GPA.

 017 RESOURCE ASSISTANT